 Arlington Heights, IL dentist Dr. Brent Engelberg offers a full range of general dental services, from routine dental cleanings to dental fillings and periodontal therapy.
 General dentistry is the foundation of helping patients maintain a healthy smile for a lifetime.
 Our dentist office puts an extra focus on gum disease prevention.

 Dr. Engelberg and our experienced dental care staff at AH Smiles consider patient education an important part of our preventive care protocol.
-We take the time to provide personalized hygiene tips for each patient, tailored to their unique oral health needs.
+We take the time to provide personalized hygiene tips tailored to each patient’s unique oral health needs.

 General Dentistry Services At AH Smiles